narchart/narrative-chart/README.md

 ### What is Narrative Chart?

-**Narrative Chart** is an open-source visualization library for authoring narrative visualization and data storytelling with a high-level domain-specific language (DSL).
+**Narrative Chart** (or **NarChart**) is an open-source visualization library specialized for authoring charts that facilitete data storytelling with a high-level action-orienented declarative grammar.
 The library is implemented in JavaScript and compatible with most modern web browsers.

 ### Differences from other visualization libraries